EBRC Jaguar: Background

-The story of the Jaguar began in 2009, when the French army expressed an operational requirement for a future medium cavalry vehicle.
+In 2009, the French army expressed an operational requirement for a future medium cavalry vehicle.
 This led to the Engin blindé de reconnaissance et de combat (EBRC) program, launched to address four key issues: operational mobility, flexibility of use, protection and aggression.
 Twenty or so upstream and technical-operational studies on sub-assemblies carried out by the DGA will then make it possible to establish "possible architectures".
 These very different architectures are the result of choices such as "wheeled or tracked armor", "6×6 or 8×8", "manned or remotely-operated turret" or "armor in one piece or with additional kits"; all this, while maintaining coherence with the other pillars of SCORPION, the programme to renew the army's medium-range armoured capabilities.

 Dialogue between the Direction Générale de l'Armement (DGA), the army and the manufacturers, a consortium formed by Nexter, Arquus and Thales, narrowed the choice to four architectures, then two, before arriving at the reference architecture: a 6×6 vehicle with a manned turret combining a main weapon system with a missile and a remotely-operated turret.
 The Jaguar was born, an ambitious solution which, with a few exceptions, was not based on any existing components.